marekburiak/ILI9341_due/README.md

                     drawStringPivoted -> printAlignedPivoted
                     drawStringPivotedOffseted -> printAlignedPivotedOffseted
                 - setTextArea (previously defineArea) is now set by x,y,width,height (previously x1,y1,x2,y2)
-                - images in .565 format must be generated again with the current BMP24toILI565 tool
+                - images in .565 format must be generated again with the current BMP24toILI565 tool tool
           - New functions
                 - setAngleOffset (extracted from setArcParams)
                 - drawLineByAngle
                 - printAtOffseted
                 - clearArea
                 - drawImage
                 - setTextLineSpacing
           - New additions
                 - added support for String and FlashStringHelper*
                 - supporting '\n' in strings
                 - much more predefined colors like ILI9341_CHOCOLATE or ILI9341_SKYBLUE
                 - BMP24toILI9341Array - a tool to convert an image to an array (so you can draw small images directly from memory, no need for SD card)
           - Other changes
                 - many speed improvements
                 - removed ILI9341_due_gText.h, ILI_SDSpi.h, ILI_SdFatConfig.h
                 - added ILI9341_due_config.h
                 - gText is now embedded directly in the ILI9341_due library so you do not need to create ILI9341_due_gText objects anymore.
 Just call tft.print
                 - updated github.io page, documented all functions (with examples and pictures!)

 ILI9341_due_gText(&tft) -> gTextArea